bramstein/fontfaceobserver/README.md

     > npm install fontfaceobserver

-You can then either include `fontfaceobserver.js` or `fontfaceobserver.standalone.js`.
-The former is Font Face Observer without dependencies.
-The latter includes a small [promise polyfill](https://github.com/bramstein/promis).

-If you're not using npm, grab either `fontfaceobserver.js` or `fontfaceobserver.standalone.js` and include it in your project.
+You can then include `node_modules/fontfaceobserver/fontfaceobserver.js`.
+If you're not using npm, grab `fontfaceobserver.js` and include it in your project.

 ## Browser support